 scents include (among many others!); vanilla, lavender, peppermint, or

 jasmine.
 Stimulating scents include (among others); cinnamon, strong sweet

 or sour smells, floral scents, or spices.

-Supervised licking, sucking, tasting, or chewing a variety of foods, liquids, gum, or candy is a great activity to include in your sensory
+Supervised licking, sucking, tasting, or chewing a variety of foods, liquids, gum, or candy is a great activity to include in your sensory room.

-spicy, and/or sour flavors.
+For hyposensitive individuals include sweet, salty, spicy, and/or sour flavors.
 For hypersensitive individuals, just one new taste or texture at a time!